 HOW TO GET TO SIARGAO?

 There are no direct flights from Manila, you have to fly via Cebu.
-Cebu Pacific Air pioneered direct thrice weekly flights between Cebu and Siargao in 2009.
+Cebu Pacific Air pioneered direct daily flights between Cebu and Siargao in 2009.
 It continues to be the only airline servicing this route, providing connectivity for tourists who wish to visit the island, and locals needing access to Cebu’s commercial hub and beyond.

 Lowest year-round fares to Siargao start at PHP1,288 (~US$29).